IdoBenEzri/Binance-trading-bot/README.md

 ## User Configuration
-Before we start trading, first the bot need to be configured to one's Binance account, TelegramBot and PosgreSQL database.
+Before we start trading, first the bot needs to be configured to one's Binance account, TelegramBot and PosgreSQL database.
-In order to make the configuration a little bit easier, you can use "config.py", the configuration file in this repository which contains all the information that need to be configured (TelegramBot bot token, Binance API KEY and API SECRET, etc.).
+To make the configuration a little bit easier, you can use "config.py", the configuration file in this repository which contains all the information that need to be configured (TelegramBot bot token, Binance API KEY and API SECRET, etc.).

 ## Database - Explanation & Building
 Explanation:

-You can work with your own database and not use DatabaseManager.py in this repository, but I decided to provide a DatabaseManager Class that help you evoid much of the work, however this class is currently configured to work with my own platform of database, so here is an explaination about my database:
+You can work with your own database and not use DatabaseManager.py in this repository, but I decided to provide a DatabaseManager Class that help you avoid much of the work, however this class is currently configured to work with my own platform of database, so here is an explanation about my database:

-My default database contains a table for every coin that you wish to trade (edit your coin list in config.py), trading with USDT (crypto coin that represant USD).
+My default database contains a table for every coin that you wish to trade (edit your coin list in config.py), trading with USDT (crypto coin that represent USD).

 Every table contains history of a certain coin trading candlesticks, for every row in the table (that represent a certain candlestick)  we will save the close price, close time, highest price in the candlestick and lowest price in the candlestick.
 Two more important tables in this database are  the "orders" table and the "currently trading" table:
 - the order table:
-  the orders table is a table that contain information about the bot orders - buying and selling, for every row in this table (that represant an order) we will save the order serial number (auto generated), name of the coin, buying price, buying time, sell price and sell time (for buying order, sell price and sell time are set to 0 by default).
+  the orders table is a table that contain information about the bot orders - buying and selling, for every row in this table (that represent an order) we will save the order serial number (auto generated), name of the coin, buying price, buying time, sell price and sell time (for buying order, sell price and sell time are set to 0 by default).

-- the currently trading table: this table contains all the coins we are currently trading (those we baught but didn't sell yet), for every row in this table we will save the coin name, the buying price and   the buying time.
+- the currently trading table: this table contains all the coins we are currently trading (those we bought but didn't sell yet), for every row in this table we will save the coin name, the buying price and   the buying time.

 How to build default database:

 Simply run DatabaseBuilder.py

-__NOTICE__ - you should to run  DatabaseBuilder.py only a after you complete "Invorement Setup" and "User Configuration".
+__NOTICE__ - you should to run  DatabaseBuilder.py only a after you complete "Environment Setup" and "User Configuration".

 ## Class DataBaseManager - Helper for handling the bot-Database interface: